Skills Alerts from Steve Leniston

 Vessels operating outside of UK waters are advised to check their Almanacs or ALRS VOl 1 for TELEMEDICAL ADVICE SERVICES or if using INMARSAT simply use two digit short code 32 Medical Advice, which most earth stations will connect to a hospital for doctor’s advice.

 It would appear from a recent RYA magazine that few sailors use this excellent facility.
 Each of our yachts has the other yachts MMSI in the DSC directory & also Solent Coastguard.
 If you call Solent Coastguard using DSC, it will display all our details and they will respond on the correct channel.
 I checked this out with them over the phone, but haven’t tried it out yet.

 If you are not that familiar with each yacht’s radio, find the menu for DSC then READ the SCREEN.
 It’s pretty intuitive from there on and it won’t send anything unless you confirm you want it to do that.
 In the process you will undoubtedly find out more about the operation of the radio.
 Just try calling another Tops’l yacht when you are next out sailing, it will help both you and the recipient to become more adept at using the radio.
 (You can DSC call one of our yachts even it is not being used (hopefully no-one will answer!), just for practice.

 A couple of reminders:

-On departure, try it out just before casting off & again before entering the lock; returning try it before entering the lock & then again before you enter the pontoon area.
+On departure, try it out just before casting off and again before entering the lock; returning try it before entering the lock and then again before you enter the pontoon area.
 There are obviously many other situations that would benefit from this rationale.